f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-k8s/automation-workflow.rst

 -  k8s_pool = "true if backend is residing in k8s"

--  serviceName = "k8s service name of backend"
+-  serviceName = "k8s service name of backend.
+Set this to productpage.default."

 -  serviceport = "k8s service port of backend.
 For bookinfo demo application you can keep this value as 9080."